 What Is a Pool Shock?
 What Types Are There?

-A pool shock is a project of inputting chlorine or non-chlorine chemicals to your swimming pool to raise your level of free chlorine.
-When your free chlorine levels are too low, bacteria, algae, and chloramines begin to crowd your swimming pool and make it unsanitary.
-By shocking your pool consistently, you can create the right amount of chlorine that keeps your pool and family safe.
+Shocking your pool is an important part of your regular maintenance routine.
+When you shock your pool, you are essentially adding more chlorine (or non-chlorine chemicals) to raise the level of free chlorine in the pool.
+When your free chlorine levels are too low, bacteria, algae, and chloramines begin to overwhelm your pool and make it unsanitary.
+Shocking your pool consistently will ensure that you have the right amount of chlorine you need to keep your pool and family safe.

-The typical chlorine smell that you experience around the pool does not mean that it has been cleaned.
-This odor exists when the chlorine in the pool gets combined with the nitrogen in oils, sweat, urine, and other bodily fluids.
-A potent smell of chlorine usually means that the water has been improperly treated, but it does not necessarily give you the signal when it is time to clean the pool.
+The typical chlorine scent you associate with pools happens when the chlorine is combined with the nitrogen in oils, sweat, urine, and other bodily fluids.
+A potent chlorine smell usually means that the water has been improperly treated, and a pool without a strong chemical scent is generally healthy.

 So, what are the different kinds of pool shock?
 There are many different products that you can utilize, but here are the most popular and effective ones.
 For recommendations on specific pool shock products, read my guide on the best pool shock.

-Out of the three pool shock types, Dichlor is the most straightforward and safest product to use.
-Dichlor usually contains between 50% and 60% chlorine, and it can be an excellent solution for both shock treatments and standard chlorine doses.
-Another superb feature of Dichlor is that you do not have to dissolve it beforehand.
-The product must also get used after dusk, and it must sit for at least eight hours.
+Out of the three main types of pool shock, dichlor is the easiest and safest to use.
+Dichlor usually contains between 50-60% chlorine, and it can be an excellent solution for both shock treatments and standard chlorine doses.
+Another superb feature of dichlor is that you do not have to dissolve it beforehand.
+Just like the other two mentioned products, dichlor must also be used after dark and sit for at least 8 hours.

 What About Non-Chlorine Shock?